-Copyright by Bogdan Konstantynowicz on 14 January 2025/23 May 2025.
+Copyright by Bogdan Konstantynowicz on 14 January 2026.

 Maybe Columbus was born in Espinosa de Henares in Castile, and was the son of Aldonza de Mendoza.